Gluo-Platform/GluoDocs/docs/resources/reactions.md

 ## Deleting reactions
 ### `DELETE` https://xxxxxxxxx/xxxxxxxxxxxxxxxx/{reaction_id}
-Deletes the reaction, only accessible for the owners of said reaction.
-Returns a [success response](/docs/resources/common_responses.md#success).
+Deletes the reaction, only accessible for the owners of said reaction or the owner of the post.